-The Columbus Police Department is investigating a burglary and a possible attempted burglary from Friday.
+The Columbus Police Department is investigating the robbery of a local pizza establishment.

 After two weeks of contract negotiations, Dr. Martha Liddell finally signed the dotted line last Monday, agreeing to a three-year commitment as superintendent of the Columbus Municipal School District.